 Furthermore, judge Mushin is concerned that signatories to the Hague Convention are not abiding by the spirit of the law, which demands custody battles should ordinarily be heard in the child’s place of habitual residence where evidence will be more readily available.

 Instead, legal proceedings are carried out by the abducting parent in a foreign country against the left behind parent.

 Example of International Child Abduction Australia

 This can lead to unfortunate cases such as Moorebank father Michael Beshara’s ex-wife, Christina Mamasioulas, claiming allegations of psychological and sexual abuse by Mr Beshara towards their children Demi (12) and Samuel (10) in Greek courts.

 In response to why Ms Mamasioulas agreed to extend a joint custody arrangement just six weeks prior to abducting the children from Australia, she claims she did not know about the abuse, and the children ‘only opened up once we got to Greece’.

 Meanwhile, Mr Beshara denies the abuse allegations and claims ‘practically no one’ can stop a mother from alienating her children from their father in a foreign country.

 Change to Australian Child Abduction Laws

-Furthermore, the law intends to expand police powers through enabling phone tapping, monitoring of bank transactions and working with foreign police forces.
+Furthermore, the law intends to expand police powers by enabling phone tapping, monitoring of bank transactions, and working with foreign police forces.